wamp-proto/wamp-proto/spec/README.md

 	HELLO.Details.roles.<role>.features.subscriber_blackwhite_listing|bool := true

-If the feature is supported, a *Publisher* may restrict the actual receivers of an event beyond those subscribed via
+If the feature is supported, a *Publisher* may restrict the actual receivers of an event from the group of subscribers through the use of

  * `PUBLISH.Options.exclude|list`
  * `PUBLISH.Options.eligible|list`

-`PUBLISH.Options.exclude` is a list of WAMP session IDs (`integer`s) providing an explicit list of (potential) *Subscribers* that won't receive a published event, even though they might be subscribed.
+`PUBLISH.Options.exclude` is a list of WAMP session IDs (`integer`s) providing an explicit list of (potential) *Subscribers* that won't receive a published event, even though they may be subscribed.
 In other words, `PUBLISH.Options.exclude` is a blacklist of (potential) *Subscribers*.

 `PUBLISH.Options.eligible` is a list of WAMP session IDs (`integer`s) providing an explicit list of (potential) *Subscribers* that are allowed to receive a published event.
 In other words, `PUBLISH.Options.eligible` is a whitelist of (potential) *Subscribers*.